 Your credit score is a combination of your payment history, debts, length of credit history, credit mix and new credit.
 Rest assured, 700 is a good credit score, but there are clear-cut ways you can improve a good score.
 Here are 10 valuable tips on how to get credit score above 700:

 1. Check Your Credit Score Regularly

 Habitually checking your credit score is a reliable way to pinpoint financial weaknesses so you can create a solid plan to combat them.
 Plus, it allows you check for statement errors.
 To correct any inaccuracies, send a dispute letter to either the credit reporting company or the information provider.

-Checking your credit reports will not harm your credit score.
+Note that checking your credit reports will not harm your credit score.
 Doing this is a soft inquiry — the information is only for you — as long as you request this information from an authorized credit reporting agency.
 The Fair Credit Report Act requires reporting companies, including Equifax, Experian and TransUnion to provide free credit reports every 12 months.

 2. Make Payments on Time